cnr-isti-vclab/vclib/README.md

 Right now, the library is a work in progress, and therefore is a work in progress also the documentation.

-The best way to learn how the library works is to look at the code in the [tests](test), which is built at every commit and therefore it is guaranteed to work.
+The best way to learn how the library works is to look at the code in the [examples](examples), which is built at every commit and therefore it is guaranteed to work.

 A first draft of the (not up-to-date) documentation of the library can be found [here](https://alemuntoni.github.io/vclib/).